-Seven Oaks Timberframe, the award-winning Neath based timber frame manufacturer, looks set to reach its £6million growth target as it doubles its factory space and invests in new staff and equipment.
+Seven Oaks Modulars, the award-winning Neath based timber frame manufacturer, looks set to reach its £6million growth target as it doubles its factory space and invests in new staff and equipment.

 The company has recently purchased one and a half acres of land adjacent to its existing one acre site.
 The new space will be incorporated into the current site to create a high end, purpose built environment to store and prepare timber frames.

 At present the company produces enough panels to make 12 homes a week, but it is planned that by the end of 2018, that number will double.
 To enable the increase in output, a £300,000 investment has been made to purchase a new eco press, and £100,000 in new lorries.

 Seven Oaks has also invested in new marketing staff, 10 new lorry drivers and two new trainee timber designers.
 The trainee designers will work across projects for local authorities, private contractors and housing associations, as the company expands its remit and reach across the UK.

 Seven Oaks Timberframe currently supplies timber frame and composite construction solutions to major house builders and construction companies across the UK.